-A quick overview over the project and setting up the basics of the breakout game.
+A quick overview over the project and setting up the basics of the 2D platformer game.

 In this tutorial we’ll take a quick look at the project and set up some basics in the Makinom editor.